-- In several European countries there are legal aspects based on EURATOM directive 97/43 for independent QA procedures and their implementation into national radiation protection and patient safety legislation. - In particular, Article 8 states: "Member States shall ensure that... appropriate quality assurance programmes including quality control measures and patient dose assessments are implemented by the holder of the radiological installation....". - This is also emphasized in Article 9 with respect to Special Practices: "...special attention shall be given to the quality assurance programmes, including quality control measures and patient dose or administered activity assessment, as mentioned in Article 8." - In a broad sense this directive directs the holder to assure that the delivered dose to the patient corresponds to the prescribed dose.
+- In several European countries there are legal aspects based on EURATOM directive 97/43 for independent QA procedures and their implementation into national radiation protection and patient safety legislation. - In particular, Article 8 states: "Member States shall ensure that... appropriate QA programmes including quality control measures and patient dose assessments are implemented....". - This is also emphasized in Article 9 with respect to Special Practices: "...special attention shall be given to the QA programmes, including quality control measures and patient dose or administered activity assessment, as mentioned in Article 8." - In a broad sense this directive directs the holder to assure that the delivered dose to the patient corresponds to the prescribed dose.